Lampe Reclame No. 1250

 Paris sales office contracted independent manufacturers

 to make unique lamp bases to be paired with Aladdin UK burners.
-A prototype model 14 lamp made in Austria appears to have been intended for sale by Aladdin France.

 The Lyre Suspension No. 1254 hanging lamp appears to be a store lamp with a minimal wire frame and metal coolie hat style shade.

 The Lampe suspension No. 1274 hanging lamp appears to be a home parlor lamp style.
 It is a chain hanging type that attaches to what appears to be an ornate cast 3 arm ring.
-It comes with what appears to be a glass dome shade that has tassles hanging around the bottom.
+It comes with what appears to be a glass dome shade that has tassels hanging around the bottom.

 NOTE: Aladdin US used catalogue N0.
 1250 for one of the model 12 birdcage floor lamps.
 Different sales regions used the same catalogue number for different lamps.